Maternity protection law in Germany explained

 Medical prohibition of employment

-The employer may not employ a pregnant woman if, according to a medical certificate, her health or that of her child will be endangered if she continues to work.
+If a medical certificate shows that continuing to work would endanger her health or that of her child, the employer must not employ a pregnant woman.
 You can find more details on this in our article ‘Employment ban during pregnancy’.

 Free initial consultation with a specialist lawyer